 Why Private Lessons Are So Effective

-One hour of private tuition is the equivalent of around four group classes.
+One hour of private tuition is the equivalent of having four group classes.
 In other words, you progress much more quickly in private tuition than when learning in a group.

 Private tuition is most suitable if:

 Fees For Private Classes

 Get In Touch!

 If Despina turns up and class is cancelled, the cancellation fee is half of the agreed price.